Faculty and Staff

 Act like a professional.

 Turn your cell phone off, don't surf the web, don't chew gum, wear appropriate attire, shake hands, and stand up straight and all of those other things your mother taught you!
-For help with professional etiquette, check the Career Center's selection of books on the topic.
+For help with professional etiquette, check the Center for Career Development's selection of books on the topic.

 Don't just wait for someone to find you and give you a project.
 Show interest in the organization and its inner workings.
 Ask for assignments and do them with a smile.
 Request opportunities to attend meetings and programs.
 Ask questions if you don't understand something.
 Your internship is a fantastic learning opportunity - make the most of it!